MinghuiChen43/awesome-trustworthy-deep-learning/FULL_LIST.md

   - <details><summary>Digest</summary> We consider training machine learning models that are fair in the sense that their performance is invariant under certain sensitive perturbations to the inputs.
 For example, the performance of a resume screening system should be invariant under changes to the gender and/or ethnicity of the applicant.
 We formalize this notion of algorithmic fairness as a variant of individual fairness and develop a distributionally robust optimization approach to enforce it during training.

 ## Interpretability

+### Interpretability: 2021

+- Salient ImageNet: How to discover spurious features in Deep Learning? [[paper]](https://arxiv.org/abs/2110.04301) [[code]](https://github.com/singlasahil14/salient_imagenet)
+  - Sahil Singla, Soheil Feizi. *ICLR 2022*
+  - Key Word: Interpretability; Robustness; Failure Explanations.
+  - <details><summary>Digest</summary> Our methodology is based on this key idea: to identify spurious or core visual features used in model predictions, we identify spurious or core neural features (penultimate layer neurons of a robust model) via limited human supervision (e.g., using top 5 activating images per feature).
+We then show that these neural feature annotations generalize extremely well to many more images without any human supervision.

+- Consistent Counterfactuals for Deep Models. [[paper]](https://arxiv.org/abs/2110.03109)
+  - Emily Black, Zifan Wang, Matt Fredrikson, Anupam Datta. *ICLR 2022*
+  - Key Word: Explainability; Counterfactual Explanations.
+  - <details><summary>Digest</summary> This paper studies the consistency of model prediction on counterfactual examples in deep networks under small changes to initial training conditions, such as weight initialization and leave-one-out variations in data, as often occurs during model deployment.
+We demonstrate experimentally that counterfactual examples for deep models are often inconsistent across such small changes, and that increasing the cost of the counterfactual, a stability-enhancing mitigation suggested by prior work in the context of simpler models, is not a reliable heuristic in deep networks.

+- FastSHAP: Real-Time Shapley Value Estimation. [[paper]](https://arxiv.org/abs/2107.07436) [[code]](https://github.com/neiljethani/fastshap)
+  - Neil Jethani, Mukund Sudarshan, Ian Covert, Su-In Lee, Rajesh Ranganath. *ICLR 2022*
+  - Key Word: Explainability; Shapley Values; Game Theory.
+  - <details><summary>Digest</summary> Although Shapley values are theoretically appealing for explaining black-box models, they are costly to calculate and thus impractical in settings that involve large, high-dimensional models.
+To remedy this issue, we introduce FastSHAP, a new method for estimating Shapley values in a single forward pass using a learned explainer model.
+To enable efficient training without requiring ground truth Shapley values, we develop an approach to train FastSHAP via stochastic gradient descent using a weighted least-squares objective function.

+- Meaningfully Debugging Model Mistakes using Conceptual Counterfactual Explanations. [[paper]](https://arxiv.org/abs/2106.12723) [[code]](https://github.com/mertyg/debug-mistakes-cce)
+  - Abubakar Abid, Mert Yuksekgonul, James Zou. *ICML 2022*
+  - Key Word: Concept Activation Vectors; Counterfactual Explanations.
+  - <details><summary>Digest</summary> We propose a systematic approach, conceptual counterfactual explanations (CCE), that explains why a classifier makes a mistake on a particular test sample(s) in terms of human-understandable concepts (e.g. this zebra is misclassified as a dog because of faint stripes).
+We base CCE on two prior ideas: counterfactual explanations and concept activation vectors, and validate our approach on well-known pretrained models, showing that it explains the models' mistakes meaningfully.

+- DISSECT: Disentangled Simultaneous Explanations via Concept Traversals. [[paper]](https://arxiv.org/abs/2105.15164) [[code]](https://github.com/asmadotgh/dissect)
+  - Asma Ghandeharioun, Been Kim, Chun-Liang Li, Brendan Jou, Brian Eoff, Rosalind W. Picard. *ICLR 2022*
+  - Key Word: Interpretability; Counterfactual Generation.
+  - <details><summary>Digest</summary>  We propose a novel approach, DISSECT, that jointly trains a generator, a discriminator, and a concept disentangler to overcome such challenges using little supervision.
+DISSECT generates Concept Traversals (CTs), defined as a sequence of generated examples with increasing degrees of concepts that influence a classifier's decision.
+By training a generative model from a classifier's signal, DISSECT offers a way to discover a classifier's inherent "notion" of distinct concepts automatically rather than rely on user-predefined concepts.

+- Axiomatic Explanations for Visual Search, Retrieval, and Similarity Learning. [[paper]](https://arxiv.org/abs/2103.00370)
+  - Mark Hamilton, Scott Lundberg, Lei Zhang, Stephanie Fu, William T. Freeman. *ICLR 2022*
+  - Key Word: Interpretability; Shapley Values; Similarity Learning.
+  - <details><summary>Digest</summary> We show that the theory of fair credit assignment provides a unique axiomatic solution that generalizes several existing recommendation- and metric-explainability techniques in the literature.
+Using this formalism, we show when existing approaches violate "fairness" and derive methods that sidestep these shortcomings and naturally handle counterfactual information.

 ### Interpretability: 2020